Sarveshmeenwa/Sarveshmeenwa/README.md

 - 📫 How to reach me **sarveshmeenowa@gmail.com**

-- 👨‍💻 All of my projects are available at [https://sarveshmeenwa.github.io/Sarvesh-Meenowa-Portfolio/](https://sarveshmeenwa.github.io/Sarvesh-Meenowa-Portfolio/)
+- 👨‍💻 All of my projects are available [here](https://sarveshmeenwa.github.io/Sarvesh-Meenowa-Portfolio/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">